For the advancement of gemmological science

-- the terms are not adhered to or the Association has other good reason for revoking its grant
+- the terms are not adhered to or the Association has other good reason for revocation

-- the scholarship was obtained on the basis of incorrect or incomplete details
+- the scholarship was obtained on the basis of incorrect or incomplete information

-- conditions imposed by the Association are not met at all or are not met within the deadlines set by the Association
+- the conditions imposed by the Association are not met at all or are not met within the deadlines set by the Associatio

-- the scholarship has not been claimed one year after having been awarded and no credible reason has been given for this
+- the scholarship has not been claimed one year after its award and no credible reason has been supplied

 - the funds have not been used for the direct purpose stated

 Deliverables: A compulsory deliverable of the project is a final report, written by the successful recipient for the benefit of the Association.
-A summary of the final report and additional key results will be made available on the website of the Gübelin Gem Lab.
+A summary of the final report and additional key results will be made available on the Gubelin Gem Lab website.

-In addition to this final report, the Association encourages the publication of research papers based on insights gained during the supported project.
-Parts of the available funds can be used to support scientific publications, such as paying fees for publishing results of this study in open source journals.
-The support of the scholarship and of the Association must be acknowledged in all research publications using data and information arising from the supported project.
+In addition to this final report, the Association encourages and supports the publication of research papers based on insights gained during the supported project.
+Part of the available funds may be used to support scientific publications, such as the payment of fees for published results of this study in open source journals.
+The support of the scholarship and the Association must be acknowledged in all research publications that use data and information arising from the supported project.

-The Association asks that it be informed in advance of any publications arising from a project it is funding.
-The Association receives an electronic and three paper copies of each publication containing data or insights arising from the supported project.
+The Association asks that it is informed in advance of any publications arising from a funded project.
+The Association should receive one electronic and three paper copies of each publication containing data or insights arising from the supported project.

-Intellectual property: The successful recipient will be required to enter into a written agreement assigning any inventions produced by the successful recipient alone or in collaboration with staff from the Gübelin Gem Lab during the work on the successful project to the Association, whether or not the inventions are protected.
-The successful recipient is, however, granted a lifelong licence to use his/her inventions free of any royalties; such licence is issued in favour of the successful recipient only and cannot be transferred to any third party, including companies controlled by the successful recipient or employing him or her.
+Intellectual property: The successful recipient will be required to enter into a written agreement assigning any inventions produced by the recipient, alone or in collaboration with staff from the Gubelin Gem Lab, during work on the project to the Association, regardless of whether the inventions are protected.
+The successful recipient is, however, granted a lifelong licence to use their inventions free of royalties; such licence is issued in favour of the successful recipient only and can not be transferred to any third party, including companies controlled by the successful recipient or which employ them.

 Applicants for the Dr. Eduard Gübelin Research Scholarship are required to provide personal details as well as information about their academic achievements.
 All entered and uploaded data will be stored by Dr. Eduard Gübelin Association for Research & Identification of Precious Stones for the purpose of processing the application.
 The submitted data and information will not be passed on to third parties, except to Gübelin Gem Lab and to the members of the Scientific Committee.
 The Association, Gübelin Gem Lab and other entities of the Gübelin Group will use certain information on the successful recipient (such as name, previous achievements) and a brief description his/her proposed project for press releases and other PR purposes.
 This form may only be used to make an application for the Dr. Eduard Gübelin Research Scholarship.
 The Association reserves the right to delete application data without prior notification, if necessary.